-[ 1 minutes to read ]This book is a follow up to the author’s earlier book, Future Israel.
+[T]his book is a follow up to the author’s earlier book, Future Israel.
 He interacts with some of the feedback from the first book and continues to blend writings from history to current times.
 Horner is right about the pervasive nature of supersessionist theology, though I know most do not like that term and would rather play games with words to cover their replacement theology.
 Horner not only covers the writings of supersessionists, but also their politics.
 Horner also deals with some of the problems with dispensationalists in reference to Israel.
 Horner also points out the pride of supersessionism that is exactly what Paul warned against in Romans 11:17-21.
 Of course, Horner presents the inevitable conclusion, supersessionism must be repented of and turned from.
 I’ve been surprised to see replacement popping up in the preaching of supposedly premill adherents that acknowledge some place for Israel, but see the “church” superseding Israel in place and importance.